dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   [ True, False ]
   ```

-  The advantage of "currying" is that you can "partially apply" a "curried"
+  This trick is known as "currying" and the advantage of currying is that you
-  function to one argument at a time.
+  can "partially apply" a "curried" function to one argument at a time.

 * **Records**